 We only endorse products that we truly believe in.
 Some of the links below may earn us some extra guac at no additional cost to you.
 Please pass the chips & thank you for feeding our habit.

-Even if you didn’t earn as much as you would like at your job, it’s comforting to know you’ll receive a consistent paycheck every two weeks.
+Even if you didn’t earn as much as you would have liked at your job, it was comforting to know you’d receive a consistent paycheck every two weeks.

 But now that you’re the boss, all of those responsibilities are on your shoulders.
 That can leave many people unsure of what to do or where to get started.